lildude/gonefora.run/README.md

   - [ ] Publish draft post
   - [ ] Stash posts
 - [ ] Mark draft posts when running with `--drafts` so I can easily distinguish them.
+- [ ] MAYBE: Add fontawesone icons to posts in archives to distinguish types.